atoum/atoum/README.markdown

 # *atoum*

-## A simple, modern and intuitive unit test framework for PHP !
+## A simple, modern and intuitive unit testing framework for PHP !

-Just like SimpleTest or PHPUnit, *atoum* is a unit test framework specific to the [PHP](http://www.php.net) language.
+Just like SimpleTest or PHPUnit, *atoum* is a unit testing framework specific to the [PHP](http://www.php.net) language.
 However, it has been designed from the start with the following ideas in mind :

 * Can be implemented *rapidly* ;